srihas619/ansible-playbook/README.md

 ## Roles

 For now, Only Apache role is specified.
-It installs apache2 on Ubuntu nodes and changes the default index.html with the one in templates/
+It is aimed at installing apache2 on Ubuntu nodes and changes the default index.html with the one in templates/

 ## Installation